Is this topic for you?

 Also, the symptoms may be different depending on how old the child is.

-- Very young children may lack energy and
+- Both very young children and grade-school children may lack energy and

 become withdrawn.
 They may show little emotion, seem to feel hopeless, and have

-that they liked in the past.
-Some children with severe depression may see or hear
+move or speak more slowly than usual.
+Some teens and children with severe depression may see or hear

 things that aren't there (hallucinate) or have false beliefs